juanitodread/juanitodread.github.io/content/post/polymorphic-functions-in-scala.md

 #### 2.2.4 Verifying sorting in a list of String
-We can even apply the same comparison function to a list of strings due Scala has implementation for comparison operators for `String`:
+We can even apply the same comparison function to a list of strings due to Scala has an implementation for comparison operators for `String`:

 ```scala
 scala> isSorted(List("aa", "bb", "cc"), (current, next) => current <= next)